Contentify/Contentify/daux/docs/Development/05_Laravel.md

 ## Model-View-Controller

 Model-View-Controller is a popular software design pattern.
 Laravel implements MVC.
 The idea is seperation of concerns: For example the view-part (HTML templates) is responsible for generating an output representation.
 Dividing the application into different kinds of components has important advantages.
 Think about a front-end developer: He or she does not have to deal with PHP code.
 According to MVC it's possible to avoid writing any PHP code when working with the front-end part, because this only concerns the view.
-Laravel offers Blade templating to avoid PHP code.
+Laravel offers Blade templating with a PHP-less syntax.

 * Models: Entities.
 In PHP code: Classes and objects.
 Models are stored in a database.
-* Views: Handling the output representation, usually of models.
+* Views: Handle the output representation, usually of models.
-* Controllers: Processing user request ("load this page") to a response.
+* Controllers: Process user request ("load this page") to a response (the page).

 ## Composer And Packagist